ory/keto/docs/docs/index.md

 title: Introduction
 ---

-ORY Keto is a permission server that implements best practice access control mechanisms.
+Ory Keto is a permission server that implements best practice access control mechanisms.
 If you came looking for the answer to the question:

 - Is a certain user allowed to modify this blog article?